-How to retrieve deleted numbers from Samsung phone?
+How to Retrieve Contacts from Samsung Account?
 Restore contacts Samsung becomes easier if you have backup contact: Samsung contacts recovery without any tool; Samsung contacts recovery from Google Contacts.
 Restore contacts Samsung by Android Data Recovery without backup.
-Transfer contacts to the SIM card or another device to avoid losing next time.
+Samsung contacts backup to get more chance when deleting contacts by accident next time.

-Usually I think it is useless but later I find that I actually need it, or sometimes I just want to delete the real trash contents in batches but I also delete the useful one by mistake.
-It is such an embarrassing and annoying moment.
-I think most of the people ever have the same experience as me, right?
-Has anyone like me accidentally deleted all the contacts in the mobile phone?
+Usually, we think it is useless but later we find that we actually need it, or sometimes we just want to delete the real trash contents in batches but we also delete the useful ones by mistake.
+It is such an embarrassing and annoying moment. we think most of the people ever have the same experience as me, right?
+Has anyone liked me accidentally deleted all the contacts on the mobile phone?
 If we have made a backup of the information, it would be okay, but what should we do without backup?
 Don't worry, there are many ways to get it back.
-Based on my practical experience, I have worked out many ways.
-If you are such a careless person as me, please follow me and see how to do it.
-You definitely will not be regret.
+Based on my practical experience, we have worked out many ways.
+If you are such a careless person like me, please follow me and see how to do it.
+You definitely will not be regret it.

-- Part 1: Samsung contacts recovery without any tool.
+- Part 1: Retrieve Lost Contacts Samsung Galaxy without Any Tool

-- Part 2: Samsung contacts recovery from Google Contacts.
+- Part 2: Retrieve Deleted Numbers from Samsung Phone from Google Contacts

-- Part 3: Restore contacts Samsung by Android Data Recovery.
+- Part 3: Restore contacts Samsung by Eelphone Samsung Contacts Recovery

-First let me tell you how to recover the contacts that you have previously backup.
+First, we should know how to recover the contacts that you have previously backup.
 As you see, it would be much easier than without backup.
-If you want to recover the deleted contacts from Samsung Galaxy, you need to do some preparation work in advance.
+If you want to undo deleted contacts from Samsung Galaxy, you need to do some preparation work in advance.
 First, you should make sure that all of your contacts are visible.
 If you do not know how to make this setup, please follow the instructions below:

 Step 1: Choose the Contacts on your home screen.